 The Origin of Okonomiyaki

-We can even notice the presence of the ideogram (好) that means like and love.
-It got its name because there are no limits to its recipe, you can fill it with whatever you like or want.
+We can even notice the presence of the ideogram (好) which means to like and love.
+It got this name because there are no limits to its recipe; you can fill it with whatever you like or desire.

-A researcher named Tekishu Motoyama says the Japanese crepe may have been derived from funoyaki dough, a remote wheat dough from the 16th century.
-It was created by Sennotikyuu, where he mixed water, sake and flour to make a flattened dough.
-This recipe was steeped in miso, but that tradition died out in the late Edo period.
+A researcher named Tekishu Motoyama says that the Japanese crepe may have been derived from the dough of funoyaki, a wheat dough from the 16th century.
+It was created by Sennotikyuu, where he mixed water, sake, and flour to make a flat dough.
+This recipe was dipped in miso, but this tradition disappeared at the end of the Edo period.

 We recommend reading:

-After Funoyaki came Mojiyaki and several other variants.
-It wasn't until the great Kanto earthquake in 1923 that people started cooking these crepes, which soon became popular and became the phenomenon known as okonomiyaki.
+After Funoyaki, Mojiyaki and several other variants emerged.
+It was only after the great Kanto earthquake in 1923 that people began to cook these crepes, which soon became popular and turned into the phenomenon known as okonomiyaki.

-Around 1912 in the Taisho Era, in the city of Kyoto, the Issen Yoshoku was popularized, another possible predecessor of the Okonomiyaki that was stuffed with Worcestershire sauce and chopped chives.
+Around 1912 in the Taisho Era, in the city of Kyoto, Issen Yoshoku was becoming popular, another possible predecessor of Okonomiyaki that was filled with Worcestershire sauce and chopped green onions.

-Okonomiyaki are the pride of Osaka.
-Any informed tourist visiting Osaka goes straight to Dotonbori Street to eat Okonomiyaki.
-In Osaka the dish is also called butatama.
+Okonomiyaki is the pride of Osaka.
+Any informed tourist visiting Osaka goes straight to Dotonbori street to eat Okonomiyaki.
+In Osaka, the dish is also called butatama.
 In Kyoto, Okonomiyaki is usually made with a darker green.

-In Hiroshima, okonomiyaki are considerably more difficult to prepare.
-Ingredients are always more chopped than mixed.
-Layers are typically made with cabbage, bacon and optional items (squid, octopus, cheese, etc.), there are even versions with yakissoba and fried egg.
+In Hiroshima, okonomiyaki is considerably more difficult to prepare.
+The ingredients are always more chopped than mixed.
+The layers are typically made with cabbage, bacon, and optional items (squid, octopus, cheese, etc.), and there are even versions with yakisoba and fried egg.

-Monjayaki is popular in Tokyo, their difference is that they are more consistent.
+Monjayaki is popular in Tokyo; its difference is that they are more consistent.
 The result is a crispy pancake with a burnt cheese texture.
-While okonomiyaki is a pancake for one person, monjayaki is prepared like a giant pancake for a table.
+While okonomiyaki is a pancake for one person, monjayaki is prepared as a giant pancake for a table.

-In Okinawa, okonomiyaki are called Hirayachi.
+In Okinawa, okonomiyaki is called Hirayachi.
 They are thinner and prepared at home.
-It is not typically sold in restaurants.
+They are not typically sold in restaurants.

 Other types of okonomiyaki are:

-- Negiyaki - A thin pancake filled with Negi. (onion type)
+- Negiyaki – A thin pancake filled with Negi.
+(Type of onion)

-- Matsuri's Okonomiyaki – They are sold at festivals and events, are made in large quantities, usually have standard ingredients such as bacon and cabbage;
+- Matsuri Okonomiyaki – Sold at festivals and events, made in large quantities, usually has standard ingredients like bacon and cabbage;

-- hashimaki - A version wrapped around a chopstick;
+- Hashimaki – A version rolled around a chopstick;

-This recipe is quite varied and can be made in different ways and with different ingredients.
-The most common dough has the following ingredients:
+This recipe is quite varied and can be made in many ways and with various ingredients.
+The most common batter has the following ingredients:

 - 150g of cabbage or more;